Scroll to top

 Is the COVID-19 vaccine safe for pregnancy?

-Each pregnancy is unique and comes with its highs and lows.
-Did you somehow skip out on the first trimester morning sickness?
-That’s a welcome surprise.
+Each pregnancy is unique, with its own highs and lows.
+Did you escape the usual first trimester morning sickness?
+That’s a pleasant surprise.
 Are you struggling with pregnancy insomnia?
-It’s a side effect most moms-to-be expect.
-But pregnancy during a global pandemic?
-Now that’s an obstacle parents never saw coming.
+Many moms-to-be expect that.
+But facing pregnancy during a global pandemic?
+That’s an unexpected challenge for parents.

-With the one-year mark of the COVID-19 pandemic on the horizon, parents worldwide had to pivot their expectations of what raising kids and growing their families will look like in the age of social distancing.
-Although many look forward to getting vaccinated, the question on our minds remains: is it safe to get the COVID-19 vaccine while pregnant or planning a pregnancy?
+As the one-year mark of the COVID-19 pandemic approaches, parents worldwide have had to adjust their expectations for raising kids and growing their families in an era of social distancing.
+While many look forward to getting vaccinated, the pressing question remains: is it safe to receive the COVID-19 vaccine while pregnant or planning a pregnancy?

 The answer hasn’t always been clear.
-In consideration of the new guidelines, Canadians should follow the government’s recommendations while family planning.
-Read on to get your most frequently asked questions about pregnancy and the safety of the COVID-19 vaccine answered by our fertility specialists.
+Given the latest guidelines, Canadians should follow government recommendations when planning their families.
+Continue reading to have our fertility specialists address your most frequently asked questions about pregnancy and the safety of the COVID-19 vaccine.

-How safe is the COVID-19 vaccine while pregnant or breastfeeding?
+How safe is the COVID-19 vaccine during pregnant or breastfeeding?

-The COVID-19 vaccine is thought to be safe for those who are pregnant or breastfeeding, according to its biology.
-According to the new policy, in January 2021, Ontario’s Ministry of Health announced pregnant and breastfeeding women can get and should be allowed to choose if they want to get the COVID-19 vaccine.
+Biologically, the COVID-19 vaccine appears safe for those who are pregnant or breastfeeding.
+In January 2021, Ontario’s Ministry of Health updated its policy to allow and recommend that pregnant and breastfeeding women choose to receive the COVID-19 vaccine.

 The approved COVID-19 vaccines are mRNA vaccines.
 They do not contain the live virus.
 Instead, mRNA vaccines teach our cells how to make a protein that triggers an immune response inside our bodies.
 Our cells, explains Dr Allen, “are like a peach that has a seed in the middle and an outer fleshy coat.
 The seed is the nucleus of the cell and that’s where the DNA lives.
 The outer fleshy part is the cytoplasm and that’s where the mRNA enters and stays and does its thing.
 It can’t get into the core of the nucleus where the DNA is.”
 In fact, mRNA only stays in the cytoplasm for a few days and then it’s gone, reassures Dr. Allen.

-That’s why COVID-19 vaccines are not thought to adversely affect your fertility or cause first or second-trimester loss, stillbirth or congenital anomalies.
-Further, the vaccines do not enter our DNA or change your or your baby’s genetic makeup.
+COVID-19 vaccines are not believed to adversely affect fertility or cause first or second-trimester loss, stillbirth, or congenital anomalies.
+Additionally, these vaccines do not enter our DNA or alter your or your baby’s genetic makeup.

 Why is it suddenly safe for pregnant and breastfeeding people to get vaccinated?

-The information about the COVID-19 virus and its vaccines changes rapidly.
-Pregnant and breastfeeding women were not included in the initial COVID-19 vaccine trials, which is why Ontario previously did not recommend the vaccine.
+Information about the COVID-19 virus and its vaccines changes rapidly.
+Initially, pregnant and breastfeeding women were not included in the COVID-19 vaccine trials, which is why Ontario did not recommend the vaccine at that time.

-The government’s new guidelines were made with guidance from various professional societies, and they have continued to advocate for making the COVID-19 vaccine available to pregnant women.
-More data on the use of the vaccine has been collected and there appears to be no significant adverse effects among the pregnant women who have chosen to take the vaccine.
-However, it’s always essential for each person to evaluate their specific risk factors for severe COVID-19 infection, and their medical history, before making an informed choice.
+The government has updated its guidelines based on advice from various professional societies, which now advocate for making the COVID-19 vaccine available to pregnant women.
+New data shows no significant adverse effects among pregnant women who have received the vaccine.
+However, it remains crucial for individuals to consider their specific risk factors for severe COVID-19 infection and their medical history before making an informed decision.

-For this reason, it’s important to talk to your doctor and read the latest research from trusted and credible sources.
-Your primary healthcare provider or fertility specialist will always be happy to point you in the right direction.
+Therefore, talking to your doctor and reviewing the latest research from trusted and credible sources is essential.
+Your primary healthcare provider or fertility specialist can guide you in making the best choice for your situation.

-Should I opt out of the COVID-19 vaccine if I’m planning on getting pregnant in 2021?
+Should I skip the COVID-19 vaccine if I plan to get pregnant in 2021?

-The short answer: no. If you’re ready to grow your family and plan on becoming pregnant now or in the near future, don’t skip out on the COVID-19 vaccine if and when it becomes available to you.
-Research shows the COVID-19 vaccine does not impact fertility.
-Getting vaccinated before pregnancy is the best way to ensure you’ll be protected from the COVID-19 virus, Harvard Medical School reports.
+The short answer is no. If you’re planning to grow your family now or in the near future, you should not skip the COVID-19 vaccine when it becomes available.
+Research shows that the COVID-19 vaccine does not affect fertility.
+Getting vaccinated before pregnancy is the best way to protect yourself from the COVID-19 virus, according to Harvard Medical School.

 Will pregnant women be forced to take the COVID-19 vaccine?

 Pregnant patients always have the right to make informed decisions for themselves and their families.
-Like any other treatment plans or medical advice, consult with your healthcare provider about your medical history and the benefits and risks of the vaccine.
+Like any other treatment plan or medical advice, you should consult with your healthcare provider about your medical history and the benefits and risks of the vaccine.

 “There is no risk of acquiring infection from the vaccine,” affirms Dr. Tanya Williams.
 There is also some biological evidence that taking the vaccine in pregnancy may confer some immunity to the fetus, although there have been no specific studies to confirm this.
 Dr. Williams advises “for now, our best protection is the public health measures that we have all been given and the vaccine.”

-It is advised that pregnant women at high risk of exposure to COVID-19 (e.g. healthcare workers) or those who have underlying illnesses that increase their risk of severe disease, should seriously consider being vaccinated, in consultation with their own health care provider.
+Pregnant women at high risk of exposure to COVID-19, such as healthcare workers, or those with underlying illnesses that increase their risk of severe disease, should seriously consider getting vaccinated in consultation with their healthcare provider.

 How should pregnant people protect themselves from COVID-19?

-• Staying home as much as possible, except for important medical appointments, and work from home if possible.
+• Staying home as much as possible, except for important medical appointments, and working from home if possible.

 • Avoiding visitors to your home, unless for medical purposes.